With Thanksgiving right around the corner, I thought it would be a great time to share our family’s favorite oven roasted turkey breast recipe.

 Why turkey breast?

-Why use a turkey breast versus a whole turkey?
+Why use a turkey breast versus a whole entire turkey?
 I really like the simplicity of turkey breast.
 You don’t have to worry about trying to cook the dark meat enough while not drying out the white meat, which is the case cooking a whole bird.
 There is no basting in this method either, so no fuss!

 Plus, there are a LOT of other things needing your attention on Thanksgiving Day.
 Thanksgiving is basically the kitchen olympics at our house.
 The simpler, the better!
 This simple recipe is the easiest way to make juicy turkey breast.